 This Koru is 35mm in diameter.
-The Koru is carved from pounamu we have collected from the Arahura River which is between Greymouth and Hokitika on the West Coast of the South Island.
+The Koru is carved from pounamu we have collected from the Marsden Valley in the Paroa area just outside of Greymouth on the West Coast of the South Island.

 The Kokopu Pounamu is named after the native New Zealand trout - with its speckled colourings on the stone which match the colourings on the trout.